g5becks/electron-controllers/README.md

 ## CrudChannel

 CrudChannel is a class which handles routing for an IpcController instance by creating a set of routes (channels) that map to controller methods, it can also be used inside ipcRenderer for sending requests.
 Each instance of a CrudChannel contains 5 different channels that can be accessed using methods on the crud channel instance.
-To create an instance of a CrudChannel, either use the `static create(basePath?: RequestChannel): CrudChannel` method on the CrudChannel class or the exported crudChannel function which has the same signature.
+To create an instance of CrudChannel, either use the `static create(basePath?: RequestChannel): CrudChannel` method on the CrudChannel class or the exported crudChannel function which has the same signature.
 If provided, the optional basePath parameter will be used as the root part of the request channels created by the CrudChannel instance, which can be useful for logging amongst other things.

 **Example usage.**
 ```
 import { CrudChannel, crudChannel } from 'electron-controllers'
-const channel: CrudChannel = crudChannel()
+const channel: CrudChannel = crudChannel() // using the crudChannel function without a basePath

+const channel2: CrudChannel = CrudChannel.create('myBasePath') // using the static create method with a basePath

+console.log(channel.basePath) // prints randomly created basePath
+console.log(channel2.basePath) // prints 'myBasePath'

 const addChannel = channel.add() // channel used for creating new entities
 const listChannel = channel.list() // channel used for listing entities